dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

     storageBucket: `${FB_PROJECT_ID}.appspot.com`,
     messagingSenderId: '<FIREBASE_MESSAGING_SENDER_ID>'
   },
-  apiRoot: '<API URL>' // e.g., http://localhost:1337/ (do include trailing slash) };
+  apiRoot: '<API URL>' // e.g., http://localhost:1337/ (DO include trailing slash) };
 ```

 Replace placeholders in `<angle brackets>` with your appropriate Auth0, Firebase, and API information.

-You can find your Auth0 configuration in your [Auth0 Dashboard - Clients](https://manage.auth0.com) in the settings for the Client and API you created for this tutorial.
+You can find your Auth0 configuration in your [Auth0 Dashboard](https://manage.auth0.com) in the settings for the client and API you created for this tutorial.

-You can find your Firebase configuration in the [Firebase Console Project Overview](https://console.firebase.google.com/u/0/project/_/overview), after clicking the large icon labeled **Add Firebase to your web app**, as shown below:
+You can find your Firebase configuration in the [Firebase Console Project Overview](https://console.firebase.google.com/u/0/project/_/overview) after clicking the large icon labeled **Add Firebase to your web app**, as shown below:

 <p align="center"><img src="https://cdn.auth0.com/blog/firebase-auth0/firebase-add-to-web-app.png" alt="Add Firebase to your web app"></p>

 ### Add Loading Image

 The last thing we'll do before we begin implementing functionality in our Angular app is add a loading image.
-Create the following folder: `src/assets/images`
+Create the following folder: `src/assets/images`.

 Then save [this loading SVG image](https://github.com/auth0-blog/angular-firebase/blob/master/src/assets/images/loading.svg) into that folder.